jeremyrrose/record-collection/StepTwo.md

 You'll need *at least* these functions to move forward with the rest of the app:

-* `showArtistById` to show a single artist with info for each of their records
+* `getArtistById` to show a single artist with info for each of their records
 * `createArtist` to add a new artist to the database
 * `createRecord` to add a new record and associate it with a particular artist

 These two `create` functions will need to take in an object containing artist or record data.
 From there, you can choose to use the `.create()` or `.insertOne()` methods of each model to insert the new entry in the database.

+>**PRO TIP:** If you make a bunch of malformed or duplicate MongoDB documents while you're testing your new functions, you can fairly easily run `db.dropDatabase()` in the `mongo` shell, then run `seed/artists.js` and `seed/records.js` files again in Node to start again with fresh data.

+>**BONUS:** Shouldn't our `findAllArtists()` function sort the results alphabetically by name?
+Your uncle would probably like that.

 Once you've fully tested your functions, it's time to move on to [Step Three](StepThree.md)!